Here’s another great-looking conference CfP, for an event at the University of Pennsylvania, from 29-31 March, 2018:

 Controversial commentators and the idea of the nasty woman (e.g. Roosh V, Milo Yiannopoulos, Katie Hopkins, Ann Coulter, Camille Pagilia)

 Abstracts of 500-600 words, for chapters of between 6,000-7,500 words, along with a short biographical note, should be emailed to both editors by 1st August 2017.
 Successful proposals will be notified by 1st September 2017.
 Completed chapters will be due by 31st January 2018.

 Friends, colleagues, and monsters: the time has come.
 Angels and Apes is going on hiatus over the summer, while I put the finishing touches on my PhD thesis.
 In a few short weeks, Frankenfiction: Adaptations of the Monster and Monstrous Adaptation in Twenty-First Century Remix Culture (hopefully) comes to life.

-I will be back again after the summer with regular updates, and will continue to post sporadically in the meantime.
-While you wait, why not check out some of my favourite posts from the past three years:
+I will be back again at some point with regular updates.
+While you wait, why not check out some of my favourite posts from the past few years:

 Three scholars from Leeds Beckett University are inviting chapter submissions for a new edited collection on gender and horror.
 The call for papers is below.

 This edited collection aims to re-examine horror in an era of remakes, reboots and re-imaginings.
 There have been many developments in the horror genre and whilst much of it has been reliant on previous material, there are also many shifts and changes such as:

 cross-over of genres (for example, teen romance paired with vampires and werewolves, or horror in space);

 new formats such as Netflix, and cinema no longer being the only place we see horror;

 a resurgence of stories of hauntings and ghosts;